Neblabs/automated-emails-original/readme.md

 Contributors: neblabs
 Tags: email, automation, notification
 Requires at least: 4.7
-Tested up to: 6.3
+Tested up to: 6.5
-Stable tag: 0.1
+Stable tag: 0.1.1
 Requires PHP: 7.2
-License: GPLv2 or later
+License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Send custom emails when an action happens on your site, like when a new post is published.